 This documents how to use authentication in your API requests when you are working on a web application that lives on AMO domain or subdomain.
 If you are looking for how to authenticate with the API from an external client, using your API keys, read the documentation for external authentication instead.

-When using this authentication mechanism, the server is responsible for
+When using this authentication mechanism, the server creates a session and stores the

-A fresh token, valid for 30 days, is automatically generated and added to the responses of the following endpoint:
+A session, valid for 30 days, is automatically generated when a log in via Firefox Accounts has completed, and the user is redirected back to the following endpoint: